Fruit wine

 Fruit wines are fermented alcoholic beverages made from a variety of base ingredients (other than grapes); they may also have additional flavors taken from fruits, flowers, and herbs.
 This definition is sometimes broadened to include any alcoholic fermented beverage except beer.
-For historical reasons, mead, cider, and perry are also excluded from the definition of fruit wine.
+For historical reasons, cider and perry are also excluded from the definition of fruit wine.

 Fruit wines have traditionally been popular with home winemakers and in areas with cool climates such as North America and Scandinavia.
 In subtropical climates, such as in East Africa, India, and the Philippines, wine is made from bananas.

 Labeling

 Fruit wines are usually referred to by their main ingredient (e.g., plum wine or elderberry wine) because the usual definition of wine states that it is made from fermented grape juice.

 In the European Union, wine is legally defined as the fermented juice of grapes.

 In the United Kingdom, fruit wine is commonly called country wine; the term should not be conflated with the French term vin de pays, which is grape wine.
-In British legislation, the term made-wine is used.
+In British legislation, the term made wine is used.